Your Questions Answered...

 Can we post the images in the internet, Facebook etc?

 Yes, please do.
 Please tag tonywilkinsonphotography.com on the photos if you like.
-I'll supply you with a disc/download of all images that have been optimized for internet use and emailing.

 Who owns the images after the event?